mhaadiabu/task-thing/README.md

 ## Available Scripts

-- `pnpm dev` - Start development server
+- `pnpm dev` - Starts both the client and server in watch mode.
+- `pnpm dev:client` - Starts the Vite frontend server only.
+- `pnpm dev:server` - Starts the Node.js backend server only.
-- `pnpm build` - Build for production
+- `pnpm build` - Builds the frontend for production.
-- `pnpm preview` - Preview production build
+- `pnpm preview` - Previews the production build.
-- `pnpm lint` - Run ESLint
+- `pnpm lint` - Runs ESLint.

-## Database Schema

-The application uses the following main tables:
-- `user` - User accounts
-- `account` - OAuth/credential accounts
-- `session` - User sessions
-- `verification` - Email verification tokens
-- `tasks` - Tasks

-(Note: Task schema would be defined in `src/db/schema.ts`)
+- `pnpm db:generate` - Generates a new SQL migration file from your schema.
+- `pnpm db:push` - Pushes schema changes directly to the database.
+- `pnpm db:studio` - Opens the Drizzle Studio to browse your data.

 ## Authentication

-This project includes Better Auth integration for user authentication with email/password support.
-Authentication is configured but can be enabled/disabled based on your needs.
+This project uses Better Auth for user authentication, with endpoints exposed at `/api/auth`.
+The server is configured to handle these requests, providing a solid foundation for user accounts, sessions, and protected routes.

 ## Contributing